A.

 Low performer

-A one-size-fits-all practice interface is fundamentally broken.
-What accelerates toppers creates anxiety for beginners, and what supports beginners slows experts down.
-This insight became the foundation for a modular practice engine that adapts its behaviour acting as an examiner, coach, or tutor based on the student’s proficiency and intent.
+A single practice interface could not serve all learners.
+What helps beginners creates friction for toppers, and what accelerates experts overwhelms novices.
+This led to a modular practice engine that adapts its behavior - examiner, coach, or tutor based on student intent and proficiency.

-A one-size-fits-all practice interface is fundamentally broken.
-What accelerates toppers creates anxiety for beginners, and what supports beginners slows experts down.
-This insight became the foundation for a modular practice engine that adapts its behaviour acting as an examiner, coach, or tutor based on the student’s proficiency and intent.
+A single practice interface could not serve all learners.
+What helps beginners creates friction for toppers, and what accelerates experts overwhelms novices.
+This led to a modular practice engine that adapts its behavior - examiner, coach, or tutor based on student intent and proficiency.

 Foundations: Pedagogical Strategy & Comparative Analysis.